ArminKleinert/kl_utils/README.md

 # kl_utils
 A repository for all the silly scripts I use for nothing important.

+Any script included here is not optimal to any standards and definitely not bug-free.
+They are silly scripts I wrote in less than an hour each.

 ## _syntax.rb
 Makes the parts that I don't like a bit easier to read.
 Makes the following transformations:
 - `(.sym(...))` becomes `{|it|it.sym(...)}`